deeplearning4j/deeplearning4j/spark.md

 Second, allocate sufficient resources (cores, memory) to the containers to ensure no other GPU-utilizing tasks are scheduled on each node.

 Third, it is possible to utilize containers (specifically, the [Docker container executor](https://hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-site/DockerContainerExecutor.html)), where the GPU is declared as being used in the container, via the ```devices``` cgroup - this ensures that GPU is not allocated to multiple tasks.
-A simpler approach is to use [nvidia-docker containers](https://github.com/NVIDIA/nvidia-docker/wiki/GPU-isolation), which handle this declaration for you.
+A simpler approach is to use [nvidia-docker containers](https://github.com/NVIDIA/nvidia-docker/wiki/GPU-isolation), which handles this declaration for you.

 Requirements for the Docker container executor:
 - Hadoop version 2.6.0 or later